-Getting back to the “Journey Through The Faith” series, I will be sharing several reflections from my college faith experience before moving on to post-college years.
+Continuing with the “Journey Through The Faith” series, I will be sharing several reflections from my college faith experience before moving on to post-college years.
 My last post was on becoming Baptist by default, and the next two posts will be on my journey in the church during college.